Gonzalez & Waddington – Attorneys at Law

 Same Offense

-Once tried for a lesser offense, accused cannot be tried for a major offense that differs from the lesser offense in degree only.
+Once tried for a lesser offense, the accused cannot be tried for a major offense that differs from the lesser offense in degree only.
 Trial for AWOL bars subsequent trial for desertion.
 United States v.
 Hayes, 14 C.M.R.
 445 (N.B.R.
 1953).
 “The protection against double jeopardy does not rest upon a surface comparison of the allegations of the charges; it also involves consideration of whether there is a substantial relationship between the wrongdoing asserted in the one charge and the misconduct alleged in the other.”
 United States v.
 Lynch, 47 C.M.R.
 498, 500 (C.M.A.
-1973) (doctrine of former jeopardy precluded another trial for unauthorized absence from a different unit and shorter time period).
+1973) (doctrine of former jeopardy precluded another trial for unauthorized absence from a different unit and shorter period).
 But see United States v.
 Robinson, 21 C.M.R.
 380 (A.B.R.
 1956) (permitting, after conviction for an AWOL and after disapproval of findings and sentence by the convening authority, trial for AWOL for the same period but from a different unit than was previously charged); United States v.
 Hutzler, 5 C.M.R.
 661, 664 n.3 (A.B.R.
 1951).

 Nonjudicial punishment